 Hi, I'm Scott.
-I like computers, science, engineering, and a lot of other things.
-I'm currently a Ph.D. student in the Computer Science & Engineering Department at Texas A&M University, where I'm working with Dr. Tim Davis on graph partitioning problems.
+I'm currently a Ph.D. candidate in the Computer Science & Engineering Department at Texas A&M University, where I'm working with Dr. Tim Davis on graph partitioning problems.
 I have a background in chemical engineering, and I worked as an Optimization Engineer at Shell for two years.

 Q. Why the career change?

 A. I have always loved computer technology, but I also enjoy science and engineering.
 Chemical engineering is a great mix of my interests, but as I pushed for better software and algorithmic solutions, I was often referred to the computer scientists and software engineers.
 So instead of swimming upstream any longer, I decided to head back to school.

 Q. How do you pronounce your last name?

 A. koh-LOH-jay.
 It's Polish for Wheelwright.
 In proper Polish, it's spelled Kołodziej, and pronounced koh-WOH-jay.
 If you pronounce the dz like a j, it's not as big of a stretch as it first looks.